Agencies Responsible for regulating drones in the People’s Republic of China

 Maximum Distance: China, like many other countries, requires your drone to have a VLOS, or “Visual Line of Sight.”
 Put another way, you must fly with your drone in sight.

-Maximum Weight: China requires real-name drone registration for drones weighing more than 250 grams (.55lbs).
+Maximum Weight: China requires real-name drone registration for all drones.
 Any drone weighing more than 7kg (15 lbs) requires a special CAAC license.
-And, yes, because the DJI Mavic Mini weighs less than 250 grams, you do not need to register it.

 China Drone Permits

-- All drones or Remotely Piloted Aircraft Systems (RPAS) weighing more than 250 grams (g) must be registered.
+- All drones or Remotely Piloted Aircraft Systems (RPAS) must be registered.
 Recreational drone use necessitates this.

 - A commercial drone license is necessary for any operator or business that wishes to use a drone for commercial purposes in China.